 This means the second command wont run until the first one exits with error code 0 (which only happens when that the command succeeded).

 Have you enabled the "wait for network before starting" under OpenELEC Settings?
 It might not be discovering the hdhomerun simply because there is no active network connection when autostart.sh is executed.

-#5 Updated by Rajesh Tandon about 2 years ago
+#5 Updated by Rajesh Tandon over 2 years ago

 Thanks for your help.

 I got it working eventually (with your first solution) , I think it was by adding the tvheadend driver in the XBMC Add-ons itself !